 Compatible UAD Thunderbolt Products

-- A Windows 10 64-bit Edition or Windows 11 PC featuring available Thunderbolt 3 or Thunderbolt 4 is required.
+- A Windows 10 or Windows 11 (64-bit editions) PC featuring available Thunderbolt 3 or Thunderbolt 4 is required.

-- PC systems with Thunderbolt 4 are not compatible with Thunderbolt 1 or Thunderbolt 2 devices.
+- PC systems with Thunderbolt 4 are incompatible with Thunderbolt 1 or Thunderbolt 2 devices.

 - A qualified Thunderbolt 3 to Thunderbolt adapter (not included) is required to connect Universal Audio Thunderbolt 1 or Thunderbolt 2 products to PC systems with a Thunderbolt 3 port (Thunderbolt adapters are not compatible with Thunderbolt 4).

 - Apollo Thunderbolt audio drivers for Windows are 64 bit only.
-32 bit DAW applications are not compatible.
+32 bit DAW applications are incompatible.